QuestionPro vs SurveyMonkey

 - QuestionPro: A free QuestionPro Essentials account lets you add your brand’s colors, as well as custom text on navigation buttons.
 You can also apply a custom theme.

 - SurveyMonkey: Custom themes and colors are not supported in the free version, so you’ll need to pay for an annual or monthly account to access these features.
-This makes QuestionPro an effective SurveyMonkey alternative.

 A logo isn’t just the first impression new customers have of your brand – it’s also instant visual recognition for your existing customers.
 Who knew a free survey software could help!

 Surveys with a logo will alert respondents of the sender immediately.
 This increases your response rate, as your customers already know and trust your brand.
 They’ll also be more likely to give you honest feedback.